hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 r3b185d5-c96a-49a5-b6de-13ae93c93fd4,2022-06-15 20:30:00,standard,05,04
 ```

 Now to demonstrate the collected data in visualized manner, the Grafana dashboard can be helpful.

-Nightly circleci builds run will collect the artifacts and those can be filled into databases like mySQL or Prometheus.
-In Grafana, various data source configurations are available, where the user has to configure the required datasource.
-There are various chart opetion available for visual interpretation.
+Nightly circle-ci builds run will collect the artifacts and those can be filled into databases like MySQL or Prometheus.
+In Grafana, various data source configurations are available, where the user has to configure the required data source.
+There are various chart options available for visual interpretation.
 By providing various queries required graph can be generated.

 ```sql
 select BlueprintType, AVG(ClusterCreationDuration) as "Time (Minutes)" from ClusterTable GROUP BY BlueprintType